steve-doc/froggy-mem/README.md

 Used for the logic of the gameplay and to update the DOM based on game updates and specific conditions.

 ### Google Fonts
 Used for all the fonts on my website.
-Fontjoy website was used to find complimentary fonts.

 ### XnViewMP Photo Editing Software
-Used for sizing, cropping and format coversion of images.
+Used for sizing, cropping and format conversion of images.

+### Vector 2 Express
+Used to edit audio files.

 ## <a name="testing">Testing</a>